-The transmitter section of the HFBR-5903 utilizes a 1300 nm Surface Emitting InGaAsP LED.
-This LED is packaged in the optical subassembly portion of the transmitter section.
-It is driven by a custom silicon IC which converts differential PECL logic signals, ECL referenced (shifted) to a +3.3 V supply, into an analog LED drive current.
+The transmitter sections of the HFBR-5103 series utilize 1300 nm Surface Emitting InGaAsP LEDs.
+These LEDs are packaged in the optical subassembly portion of the transmitter section.
+They are driven by a custom silicon IC which converts differential PECL logic signals, ECL referenced (shifted) to a +5 Volt supply, into an analog LED drive current.